Nosferatu31/gatsby-plugin-intl/README.md

 languages | string[] | supported language keys defaultLanguage | string | default language when visiting `/page` instead of `ko/page` redirect | boolean | if the value is `true`, `/` or `/page-2` will be redirected to the user's preferred language router. e.g) `/ko` or `/ko/page-2`.
-Otherwise, the pages will render `defaultLangugage` language. redirectComponent | string (optional) | additional component file path to be rendered on with a redirection component for SEO.
+Otherwise, the pages will render `defaultLangugage` language. redirectComponent | string (optional) | additional component file path to be rendered with a redirection component for SEO.

 ## Components

-To make it easy to handle i18n with multi-language url routes, the plugin provides several components.
+To make it easy to handle i18n with multi-language URL routes, the plugin provides several components.

 To use it, simply import it from `gatsby-plugin-intl`.